CWD News and Updates

 - Watch for a notice of negative results sent to the email address in your AlbertaRELM account

-- Note, negative results are no longer sent in the regular mail..
+- Note, negative results are ONLY provided through your account.
 All hunters are encouraged to set up an AlbertaRELM account.

 - Hunters who submit deer heads that test POSITIVE for CWD will be contacted directly by phone by Fish and Wildlife staff.